Fiodin/nextcloudwithooindocker/README.md

 		index index.html index.htm index.nginx-debian.html
 	}

 The Certbot can then be run.
-If ´--nginx´ is given as an option, the corresponding changes are taken over.
+If `--nginx` is given as an option, the corresponding changes are taken over.

 Finally adjust the Conf to the reverse proxy.
-You have to add a ´location´ section with the proxy pass information.
+You have to add a `location` section with the proxy pass information.
 These are a little more complex if the actual domain is accessible via HTTPS.
 I have listed the complete Conf here to show you the changes Certbot has made:
 >
 	server {